timeteam/timeteam.github.io/_posts/Fiction/2019-12-27-for-a-breath-i-tarry.md

 Also to be located, Roger Zelazny's [Lord of Light](https://en.wikipedia.org/wiki/Lord_of_Light).

-Frost's AI partner, Beta [do I also detect a nod to Shelley's Frankestein?], is allowed the quote from which the splendid title is based:
+Frost's AI partner, Beta [do I also detect a nod to Shelley's Frankestein?], is allowed the quote from which the title is drawn:
 > Now - for a breath I tarry /  Nor yet disperse apart - / Take my hand quick and tell me, / What have you in your heart. [from A.E.
 Houseman, A Shorshire Lad]